 Our average client sees a 300% return on investment and a two to tenfold increase in their case values.
 We know our process works, but we also know that many of our clients take a risk when they hire us.
 We attribute our clients’ success to their dedication to embracing change and risk in order to promote meaningful growth within their firm.
 In exchange, we go above and beyond to ensure they’re happy with the end result.

-These numbers aren’t the result of chance or luck, they’re a direct result of a persistent, results-driven growth mindset that shapes everything we do, from pre-production to video distribution.
-Our team isn’t comfortable just being comfortable, we’re vested in our clients’ success from the outset no matter the time and effort it requires.
+These numbers aren’t the result of chance or luck.
+They’re a direct result of a persistent, results-driven growth mindset that shapes everything we do, from pre-production to the marketing machine that drives results.
+Our team isn’t comfortable just being comfortable.
+We’re vested in our clients’ success from the outset — no matter the time and effort it requires.

-Check out our on-demand webinar if you’d like to listen to Crisp CEO Michael Mogill dive into each of these mindset habits and provide you with actionable takeaways and an exclusive free download!
+Check out this on-demand webinar if you’d like to listen to a deep dive into each of these mindset habits and provide you with actionable takeaways and an exclusive free download!